Six Chimpanzees, Three Monkeys, One Afternoon at Gombe

 A Lesson in Chimpanzee Hunting

-Caroline Tutin, Yahaya Alamasi, and David Riss (photo 1973 by Emilie van Zinnicq Bergmann-Riss).
+Caroline Tutin, Yahaya Alamasi, and David Riss, 1973 (photo by Emilie van Zinnicq Bergmann-Riss).

-Banana provisioning had been drastically reduced, and students increasingly followed chimpanzees away from the feeding station and into the forest.
-There, they discovered that the chimpanzees’ preferred prey was not baboons at all, but red colobus monkeys.
+A major shift in our understanding of chimpanzee hunting at Gombe came in the early 1970s.
+Banana provisioning had been drastically reduced.
+The team of local staff and foreign students increasingly followed chimpanzees away from the feeding station and into the forest.
+There, they discovered that the chimpanzees’ main prey wasn’t baboons but red colobus monkeys.

 But not always.